-Whether it’s to work in tourism or to run a cold store, more and more Chinese fishermen are returning to dry land.
-Most don’t have a choice.
+Whether it’s to work in tourism or to run a cold store, more and more fishermen in China are returning to dry land.
+After decades of overfishing, most don’t have a choice.

 China’s coastal waters used to provide rich fishing grounds, but those days have long since passed, and with them many of the jobs.
 In Xiangshan, once a prosperous fishing town in the south-eastern province of Zhejiang, almost 400 fishing vessels out of about 3000 will need to be scrapped by 2019.